Want to share your content on R-bloggers? click here if you have a blog, or here if you don't.

 sudo make init make test

-will turn to py.test tests
+make test will turn to py.test tests.

-To run a specific test, do py.test -k test_path_is_not_double_encoded
+To run a specific test, do py.test -k test_path_is_not_double_encoded.

-is empty.
+tests/__init__.py is empty.
 But it is required to make it a ‘package’.

 test_requests.py: what are the good practices of importing?